Trump says if Iran "kills peaceful protesters," the U.S. will "come to their rescue"

 In an apparent bid to quell the unrest, Iranian authorities have acknowledged the economic concerns and said peaceful protests are legitimate, but suggested that foreign powers — usually a reference to Israel and the U.S. — are behind subversive elements fueling violence on the streets.

+There was a more sternly worded warning from Ali Shamkhani, an adviser to Iranian Supreme Leader Ayatollah Ali Khamenei, who said "any interventionist hand that gets too close to the security of Iran will be cut."

+"The people of Iran properly know the experience of 'being rescued' by Americans: from Iraq and Afghanistan to Gaza," he said in a social media post.

-Both the U.S. and Israeli governments had issued statements in support of the protests prior to Mr. Trump's warning of a possible, undefined U.S. intervention on Friday morning.
+Both the U.S. and Israeli governments had issued statements in support of the protests in Iran prior to Mr. Trump's warning on Friday morning of a possible, unspecified U.S. intervention.

 "The people of Iran want freedom.
 They have suffered at the hands of the Ayatollahs for too long," Mike Waltz, U.S. Ambassador to the United Nations, said in a post on X earlier this week.
 "We stand with Iranians in the streets of Tehran and across the country as they protest a radical regime that has brought them nothing but economic downturn and war."